 Everything should be as simple as possible in all technical aspects.
 Builds are written in pure C# console applications, without any pre-processing or scripting bits.
 Inherently, this delivers code completion, navigation, debugging and other IDE features out-of-the-box.
 As a result, it is easily approachable for everyone, making build automation a team responsibility again.
 A nice side effect for NUKE itself, is that there is more time to work on actual build automation features.

 Of course, NUKE is meant to be easily configurable and extendable.
 Obviously, it supports common techniques like NuGet/Paket package references and class inheritance.
-On top of that, the NUKE code generation makes it easy to add support for additional CLI tools.
-There are literally hundreds of thousands of lines of code auto-generated, to provide a clean, consistent and powerful API for tools like MSBuild, Docker or Azure CLI.
+On top of that, the NUKE code generation makes it easy to add support for additional CLI tools, that are not yet part of the library.
+The generated code provides a clean, consistent and powerful API for tools like MSBuild, Docker or Azure CLI.
 Other extension points include value-injection via custom attributes and log output adaptation for CI build servers.

 We are recognizing the great potential of collaborative work.
 Our Slack workspace and GitHub are a great way to help each other, discuss about new ideas and troubleshoot issues.
 All this helps to make NUKE as a tool more reliable, more powerful and maybe the number one tool in .NET build automation.